Goals and Objectives of Academic Advising

 at Roanoke College

-Freshman and undeclared student academic advising at Roanoke College is an integral part of the College's larger mission to engage students in their development as whole persons through an integrative learning approach that stresses intellectual, ethical, spiritual, and personal growth and prepares graduates for responsible lives of learning, service, and leadership in a diverse and changing world.
+Freshman and undeclared student academic advising at Roanoke College is an integral part of the College's larger mission to engage students in their development as whole persons through an approach that stresses intellectual, ethical, spiritual, and personal growth and prepares graduates for responsible lives of learning, service, and leadership in a diverse and changing world.
 For many beginning students the advisor is often the embodiment of the institution, articulating the purposes of the College, and assisting students in identifying and appreciating the assumptions which guide its liberal arts curriculum.
 In light of this, the advising process can significantly influence advisees' educational and personal growth as they cultivate the intellectual habits, interests, and values that lead to productive engagement with the wider world.

 Goals and Objectives

 To further student development, Roanoke College, through an effective advising system, seeks to:

 - Provide an open environment which will foster self-exploration, self-awareness, and self-evaluation, thus encouraging a sense of personal identity.